 What skills are required to work in HR?

-The work of human resources department is extremely diverse: from processing payroll, negotiating conditions or the selection of potential employees.
+The work of personnel department is extremely diverse: from processing payroll, negotiating conditions or the selection of potential employees.
 This explains why we see a range of different profiles within the team.

 The people that make up a human resources department have usually studied labour relations and human resources at university.
 Nevertheless, it's not uncommon to find professionals who have studied psychology, business studies, economics or even law.